yomli/ygg/README.md

 wget https://raw.githubusercontent.com/yomli/ygg/master/index.php
 ```

 In its default state, Ygg will use the `master` folder as its index (the "Code" tab on GitHub) if it exists, else it will show the content of the `releases` folder.
+Configure Ygg if you want others folders to be browseable.
+Then open Ygg in your favorite browser so it can create the necessary `.htaccess`.

 ## Configuration